-Search online for “horror films directed by women” and you either get attempts at complete lists or “10 Best” showcases, of which there are many more of the latter.
-These tend to celebrate more contemporary styles of horror and try to focus on more obviously feminist films.
-But I just love a creature feature and if the church of queer inclusivity has taught me anything, it’s to avoid setting narrow boundaries of opportunity or expectation… So this mixtape project will be unafraid to search out mainstream hits (hello TWILIGHT!) and much-loved classics (NEAR DARK), as well as give out a few horror-hugs to gigs that came late in the franchise (CRITTERS 3, UNDERWORLD 5, and HOWLING VI).
-I’ll attempt to be complete, but have already found some harder-to-see titles on my research lists…
+Search online for “horror films directed by women” and you either get attempts at ‘complete’ lists or ’10 Best’ showcases.
+These latter tend to celebrate contemporary styles of horror and focus on more defiantly feminist films.
+But I just love a creature feature and if the church of queer inclusivity has taught me anything, it’s to avoid setting narrow boundaries of opportunity or expectation… So, whilst this mixtape project will search out mainstream hits (hello TWILIGHT!) and much-loved classics (NEAR DARK), it will also give horror-hugs to overlooked gigs that came late in the franchise (CRITTERS 3, UNDERWORLD 5, and HOWLING VI).

-Let me know what else I should be watching over on Instagram (@tokenhomo) & don’t forget to check back for updates.
+Let me know what you love @tokenhomo & check back for updates.

 CRITTERS 3 (d.
 Kristine Peterson, 1991 USA/86min)